© Berlin Mathematical School

-To design and monitor the study program, each student will have a member of the BMS faculty assigned to him or her as a mentor.
+To design and monitor the study program, each student will have a member of the BMS faculty as a mentor.
 The mentor will be independent of the thesis supervisor.
 The thesis supervisor will provide support in all aspects relating to the dissertation, including advice on choosing the right conferences and publishing articles.
 The separate mentor gives the student advice and feedback, and can help resolve problems and provides non-scientific advice.

 On every second Friday during semester time, the Friday colloquia of BMS represent a common meeting point for Berlin mathematics: a colloquium with broad emanation that permits an overview of large-scale connections and insights.
 The conversation is about "mathematics as a whole," and mathematical breakthroughs are discussed.
 So far, two Field medalists presented their work.
 At the lunches prior to the "Sonia Kovalevskaya Colloquia" female students have a chance to discuss the career paths of successful women in mathematics.

 In addition, the BMS offers annual Summer Schools, which rotate among the participating universities and have a different focus each year.